- Visit magnificent destinations including Angkor Wat, Phnom Penh and Saigon on a memorable Mekong river cruise

 Why go on a Mekong river cruise?

 Keen to travel to South East Asia but can’t decide between a holiday to Vietnam or a holiday to Cambodia?
 Then why not combine trips to both amazing countries on a Mekong river cruise?
 It’s an easy and hassle-free way to visit magnificent destinations including Angkor Wat, Phnom Penh and Saigon all on one incredible trip.
 You’ll get the chance to learn more about each country’s culture, take in its spectacular scenery and, of course, meet wonderful local people.

 The benefits of discovering Vietnam and Cambodia on a Mekong delta cruise are endless.
 Enjoy luxurious accommodation and first-class dining in city hotels and aboard your river ship, and an expert guide will accompany you on excursions to popular must-see sights.
-Bringing history to life and sharing insights about stilt houses, floating markets, rice paddy fields, orange-robed monks and more, Mekong river cruises are a comfortable, leisurely way to explore two captivating lands.
+Bringing history to life and sharing insights about stilt houses, rice paddy fields, orange-robed monks and more, Mekong river cruises are a comfortable, leisurely way to explore two captivating lands.

 Mekong river cruise destinations